 Leaders of Readiness Support to our Army.

-Wortinger received a Bachelor of Science in Engineering Management from the United States Military Academy and a Master of Business Administration from the Darden School at the University of Virginia.
-His awards and decorations include the Bronze Star Medal (with oak leaf cluster), the Meritorious Service Medal (with three oak leaf clusters), the Army Commendation Medal (with oak leaf cluster), the Army Achievement Medal (with three oak leaf clusters), the Armed Forces Expeditionary Medal, the Afghan Campaign Medal (with two oak leaf clusters), the Iraqi Campaign Medal (with oak leaf cluster), the Ranger Tab, the Combat Action Badge, and the Air Assault Badge.
-He has also been recognized as a Kentucky Colonel.
-He is an avid skier and mountain biker, a frustrated golfer and tennis player, and plans to improve his snowboarding and rock climbing.
+His awards and decorations include the Bronze Star Medal (with two oak leaf clusters), the Meritorious Service Medal (with three oak leaf clusters), the Army Commendation Medal (with two oak leaf clusters), the Army Achievement Medal (with three oak leaf clusters), the Navy and Marine Corps Achievement Medal, the Afghan Campaign Medal (with three campaign stars), the Iraq Campaign Medal (with two campaign stars), the Combat Action Badge, the Airborne Badge, and the Air Assault Badge.

 Donald “Andy” Bird, Deputy Garrison Commander